jackfader/DropWatch/README.md

 # DropWatch

 A simple web timer to determine the depth or distance an object falls based on time.
+Supports most planets in our solar system.

 Drop* something small and start the timer, when you hear it hit the ground stop the timer and we will calculate the distance for you.